Shiv Sena (2022–present): Formation

 Balasahebanchi Shivsena was formed after a split in the Shiv Sena party due to an uprising led by Eknath Shinde, who had the support of the majority of the party's MLAs.
 The split was caused by Shinde's disagreement with Uddhav Thackeray's decision to continue with the Maha Vikas Aghadi coalition, despite Shinde and the majority of the party's MLAs requesting a break from the coalition.
 The split led to both factions claiming ownership of Shiv Sena.
 The Election Commission intervened and asked both factions to come up with new party names until the issue was resolved, resulting in the formation of Balasahebanchi Shiv Sena.
 Meanwhile, Uddhav Thackeray formed his faction as Shiv Sena (Uddhav Balasaheb Thackeray).
+Shinde subsequently filed a petition with the Election Commission of India staking his claim to the 'Shiv Sena' name and the Bow and Arrow symbol.
+The ECI ruled in favour of Shinde's faction based on the strength of its legislative wing, rather than on the organizational wing.
+Thackeray appealed against the decision, and the case is currently pending in the Supreme Court.